Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 One workout challenges you today.
 A progressive program builds strength, resilience, and durability across months and years.

-That’s the difference between managing effort in the gym and sustaining performance on the fireground.
+That’s the difference between working hard in the gym and sustaining performance on the fireground.

 If you’d like guidance on applying this workout within a progressive strategy, reach out anytime at ryan@firefighterpeakperformance.com.